skellis46/slipbox/literature notes/Seth - Being You.md

-> The self is another perception, another controlled hallucination, though of a very special kind.
-From the sense of personal identity – like being a scientist, or a son – to experiences of having a body, and of simply ‘being’ a body, the many and varied elements of selfhood are Bayesian best guesses, designed by evolution to keep you alive.
-(Location 2422)

-> We intuitively treat experiences of self differently from experiences of the world.
-When it comes to the experience of being you it seems harder to resist the intuition that it reveals a genuine property of the way things are – in this case an actual self – rather than a collection of perceptions.
-One intuitive consequence of assuming the existence of an actual self is that there can be only one such self, not two, or two thirds, or many.
-(Location 2451)

-> Kant, in his Critique of Pure Reason, argued that the concept of the self as a ‘simple substance’ is wrong, and Hume talked about the self as a ‘bundle’ of perceptions.
-Much more recently, the German philosopher Thomas Metzinger wrote a very brilliant book called Being No One – a powerful deconstruction of the singular self.
-Buddhists have long argued that there is no such thing as a permanent self and through meditation have attempted to reach entirely selfless states of consciousness.
-(Location 2457)

-> There are experiences of embodied selfhood that relate directly to the body.
-These include feelings of identification with the particular object that happens to be your body – we feel a certain sense of ownership over our body that doesn’t apply to other objects in the world.
-(Location 2481)

-> running below these experiences we can find deeper, formless feelings of simply being an embodied living organism – of being a body – without any clearly definable spatial extent or specific content.
-(Location 2483)

 > Just as experiences of redness are not indications of an externally existing ‘red’, experiences of unified selfhood do not signify the existence of an ‘actual self’.
 Indeed, the experience of being a unified self can come undone all too easily.
 The sense of personal identity, built on the narrative self, can erode or disappear entirely in dementia and in severe cases of amnesia, and it can be warped and distorted in cases of delirium, whether hospital-induced or not.
 (Location 2509)